GravitywellUK/packages/packages/eslint-plugin/README.md

 extends: [ "@gravitywelluk/react-recommended" ],
 ```

-This includes `@gravitywelluk/typescript-recommended` and the following plugins and rules :
+This includes `@gravitywelluk/typescript-recommended` and the following plugins and rules:

 - @gravitywelluk/typescript-recommended
 - react